 - Client shall enumerate and positively identify the individuals to whom Lumin Digital shall grant a full-access login that it trusts with the responsibility and access a full login to the Administrative Website provides.

 - Lumin Digital shall provide training on the use and capabilities to the Administrative Website to the individuals for which it is instructed to create logins.
-Client shall develop and deliver tailored training for any additional users as it sees fit to ensure each operate under this Acceptable Use Policy and institution-specific policies and procedures.
+Client shall develop and deliver tailored training for any additional users as it sees fit to ensure each operates under this Acceptable Use Policy and institution-specific policies and procedures.

 - Client shall perform and maintain a risk analysis of digital banking and shall establish and modify configurable security policies in accordance with the institution’s risk tolerance.
 Lumin Digital shall not modify any configurable security policies after it provides training to Client to transfer administrative ownership for digital banking to the Client’s designated full administrators, except in cases where such configuration changes are required to restore or protect the security and confidentiality of digital banking services in response to a security incident and Client full administrators are unavailable or unreachable.